 Clicktivism is not exclusively the support or promotion of a cause online.
 It is the use of digital media for facilitating social change and activism.

 Womandla, as a digital media platform, fully advocates and promotes the work that all influential leaders and change agents are doing.
+We use words to share, build, liberate and heal.

 In 2018, we wish to be more intentional about taking action and making a positive impact in our community at large.